valerielu/rushhour/README.md

 - HTML5 for presentation
 - Webpack to bundle and serve up the various scripts.

-- There are four are three scripts involved in this project:
+There are four main scripts involved in this project:

-`rush_hour.js`: the entry file for Webpack.
+- `rush_hour.js`: the entry file for Webpack.
 This script also installs all the listeners for resetting game and changing levels.

-`car.js`: handle the different types of cars (including length and color) as well as the "target" red car logic.
+- `car.js`: handle the different types of cars (including length and color) as well as the "target" red car logic.
 The car objects `move` logic is handled in this file.

-`board.js`: this script handles the logic for creating and updating the the board and car positions.
+- `board.js`: this script handles the logic for creating and updating the the board and car positions.
 It is fed into the view file to construct the board upon class initiation.

-`view.js`: draws out the visuals of the board and the cars; contain the keydown listeners for moving cars.
+- `view.js`: draws out the visuals of the board and the cars; contain the keydown listeners for moving cars.

 ### Future features